Fraternity (band): 50th Anniversary and acknowledgments

 In 2021, newly unheard material uncovered by music historian Victor Marshall through his work with Fraternity and their manager Hamish Henry was released.
 Marshall also released a book with the band 'Fraternity: Pub Rock Pioneers' in March 2021 through Brolga and Simon and Schuster publishing.

 On 30 January 2021, a plaque celebrating Hamish Henry's 1971 Myponga Music Festival was erected by the Myponga Historical Society near the original site of the event.
 The plaque pays tribute to both Henry and Fraternity, along with all the other bands who participated.

 On 18 March 2021, The Grape Organisation held a Fraternity 50th Anniversary concert held at Adelaide's historic Thebarton Theatre.

 To celebrate Bon Scott's 75th birthday, members of Fraternity contributed testimonials to a newly launched site by the Bon Scott Estate.
-These included stories and anedotes from Sam See, Tony Buettel, Bruce Howe, John Bisset and John Freeman.
+These included stories and anecdotes from Sam See, Tony Buettel, Bruce Howe, John Bisset and John Freeman.

 In May 2022, Bruce Howe of Fraternity and Fraternity author Victor Marshall were featured on ABC's Australian Story 'Bon Scott: On The Brink'.

 In April 2023, the Grape Organisation reissued Flaming Galah on a limited edition green vinyl for record store day.

 Today, Fraternity continue to be managed by Hamish Henry & The Grape Organisation Pty Ltd, alongside co-director Victor Marshall.